-Raw and Processed Visit Images will be made available for download no later than 24 hours LIPUblicT from the end of visit acquisition.
+Raw and Processed Visit Images will be made available for download no later than 24 hours the processed visit acquisition.

 The images will remain accessible with low-latency (seconds from request to start of download) for at least 30 days, with slower access afterwards (minutes to hours).